 Flight-to-quality trends remain distinct, with tenants gravitating toward newer, amenity-rich buildings while leaving older properties with higher vacancies.
 To counter high vacancies, building owners focus on reconfiguring existing office space with premium amenities and custom spaces.
 Older or underperforming buildings are targeted for renovation into residential or mixed-use properties.

-This sector maintains strong fundamentals with solid foundations fueled by long-term e-commerce adoption accounting for one-fifth of retail sales.
-Modern, strategically located logistics centers remain appealing, driven by supply chain optimization, automation, and rising delivery demands.
+This sector maintains strong fundamentals with solid bases supported by long-term e-commerce growth, which accounts for nearly 16% of retail sales in Q3 2025.
+Modern, strategically located logistics centers remain attractive, driven by supply chain optimization, automation, and increasing delivery demands.

 Multifamily: Rent growth, supply pipelines, and affordability

-Multifamily fundamentals remain steady despite new deliveries and national vacancy increases to 6%.
-Regional variations are noticeable, with oversupply in Sun Belt markets leading to slight rent growth declines, while the Midwest and urban strongholds maintain stable rent growth patterns.
+Multifamily fundamentals stay steady.
+As of October 2025, new deliveries are 4.5% higher than in 2024, predicting 400,000 new units by 2026.
+Vacancy is at 4.4%, down from 6.9% in late 2024.
+Regional variations are noticeable, with oversupply in Sun Belt markets leading to slight declines in rent growth, while the Midwest and urban strongholds maintain stable rent growth patterns.

-Affordability challenges persist as many renters allocate over 30% of their income to housing.
-As building slows toward year-end due to higher costs, market equilibrium should return, allowing rent growth to stabilize.
+Affordability challenges persist but are easing.
+In 2025, renters paid about 24% of their income on housing, and asking prices for 0-2-bedroom rentals declined by 2.1% in the nation’s top 50 metros.
+As building slows due to higher costs and tighter financing, market equilibrium should return, allowing rent growth to stabilize.
 Demographic drivers and persistent homeownership barriers continue supporting long-term demand.

 Retail: Resilience in experiential and necessity-based formats